INDUSTRY INSIGHTS

 The transition from legacy outsourcing to modern “Impact Sourcing” is backed by staggering data.
 While traditional hubs face talent saturation and rising costs, South Africa has emerged as the premier destination for high-complexity, high-empathy service delivery.

-114%Projected sector growth rate to 2033
+Projected sector growth rate to 2033

-$5BSA BPO export revenue target by 2030
+SA BPO export revenue target by 2030

-30–40%More cost-effective than UK or US in-house teams
+More cost-effective than UK or US in-house teams

-+23%Higher CSAT scores vs. industry average
+Higher CSAT scores vs. industry average

 South African operations remain 30–40% more cost-effective than UK or US in-house teams, yet they consistently deliver 23% higher quality scores across Customer Satisfaction metrics.
-This isn’t a trade-off between cost and quality — it’s both, simultaneously.
+This isn’t a trade-off between cost and quality.
+It’s both, simultaneously.

-The AI Question
+02. The AI Question

 Why Humans Matter More Than Ever